boldflight/BibleConverter/test_EPUB/output/Luke.md

 ### Another Prediction of Jesus’ Suffering

-[44] “Take these words to heart, for the Son of Man is going to be betrayed into the hands of men.”
+But while the entire crowd was amazed at everything Jesus was doing, he said to his disciples, [44] “Take these words to heart, for the Son of Man is going to be betrayed into the hands of men.”
 [45] But they did not understand this statement; its meaning had been concealed from them, so that they could not grasp it.
 Yet they were afraid to ask him about this statement.